uvic-seng321/course/README.md

 title:  SENG 321 Software Requirements Engineering
 ---

-(Note: navigate to a specific topic/heading using the TOC button (three dots and three lines) to the top right)
+(Note: navigate to a specific topic/heading using the TOC button (three dots and three lines) to the top left)

 ## Schedule and Topics